s |

 nextflow run nf-core/chipseq -name chip_ko -profile ipop_up -params-file nf-params.json -c pathto/custom.config

-A local copy of several genomes are available in /shared/banks/
+A local copy of several genomes are available in /shared/banks/genomes

 (iPOP-UP) or /shared/bank/